croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

 [![Execute ok,en command request](images/07-executeOkEnCommandRequest.jpg)](images/07-executeOkEnCommandRequest.jpg "Execute ok,en command request")

 The previous command request returns a response containing the **booking offer identifier** in the payload (`$.payload.bookingOfferId.identifier`).
-Utilizing some Postman scripting features, that identifier is remembered and made available for subsequent queryside requests.
+Using some Postman scripting features, that identifier is remembered and made available for later queryside requests.

 There are more commandside requests available.
 Feel free to experiment with them.